 - Save or Give.
 Save the printable for yourself or give it to a friend or loved one looking for toy suggestions.

 - Share.
 Feel free to share this article with all the links and information for easy access.

-Here’s a sneak peek of your printable cheat sheet.
+Here’s a sneak peek of the printable cheat sheet: